ivan-brko/Gamayun/readme.md

 There is also an option to return error from the job if something goes wrong.

 If you plan to use Python scripts for gamayun-jobs, there is a ```pip``` package that simplifies writing the script logic.
 Checkout the [GamayunPython package repo](https://github.com/ivan-brko/GamayunPyUtils) or examples in [Gamayun sample configuration repository](https://github.com/ivan-brko/GamayunConfigurationSample).
 There is also a [prebuilt Docker image containing Gamayun and Gamayun python utils](https://hub.docker.com/repository/docker/ibrko/gamayun_py_utils).

+<a name="rest-api"></a>
+## REST API
+Gamayun supports a REST API for communication with the application while it is running.
+This API is basic at the moment, in the future a client application will use it and make giving commands to Gamayun simpler.
+Supported endpoints:
+* _/configuration/reloadConfiguration_: reloads configuration, allowing insertion of new jobs without restarting the application
+* _/metadata/version_ : returns the version of Gamayun

 <a name="license"></a>
 ## License